mukund1403/tp/docs/UserGuide.md

 - `help`: Shows a message explaining how to use the application.
 - `create group GROUP_NAME`: Creates a new group with the specified group name.
 - `enter GROUP_NAME`: Enters an existing group with the specified group name.
+- `member USER_NAME`: Adds a new member to the group.
 - `exit`: Exits the current group.
 - `settle USER_NAME1 /user USER_NAME2`: Settles the expenses between two users in the group.
 - `bye`: Exits the application.